Pack3tL0ss/ConsolePi/README.md

     type: [required, valid values = GPIO, tasmota, dli]
     address: [required, GPIO pin (BCM numbering) if type is "GPIO" OR ip address/fqdn if type is "tasmota" or "dli"]
     noff: [optional (bool) applies to GPIO default is true] ... indicates if outlet is normally off (true) or normally on (false)
+    relays: [required and only applies to espHome outlets] ...
+This is the `name` of the relay being controlled (see espHome section below)
     username: [required for dli] username used to access the dli
     password: [required for dli] password used to access the dli - use quotes if special characters such as `:` are in the password.
     linked_devs: [optional] adapter or host that is linked or a list of adapters hostnames if multiple linked to same outlet